storj-archived/storj-bounty-program/bounty-details.rst

 Guest Writer
 ~~~~~~~~~~~~~

 Storj is excited to feature guest writers on our community blog!
 We welcome anyone from the community to contribute ideas pertaining to technology, blockchain, future-forward thoughts on the industry & technology, and retrospectives of events and talks attended.
 You're welcome to submit an abstract or proposal to bounty@storj.io.
-We'll have a committee review your proposal and reply back within a week.
+We'll have a committee review your proposal submission and reply back within a week.

+.. note:: Please do not submit your blog post without approval of your proposal or abstract.

-Why be a guest writer?
+Benefits for being a guest writer:

 * $100 USD in STORJ tokens
 * Bio at the end of every post with your picture